eslint/eslint/docs/rules/quote-props.md

 };
 ```

 When the `"as-needed"` mode is selected, an additional `keywords` option can be provided.
-This flag indicates whether language keywords can be used unquoted as properties.
+This flag indicates whether language keywords should be quoted as properties.
 By default it is set to `false`.

 ```json
 {